avnit/user-security/README.md

 **Project list**
 1. Group - main project for maven springboot user microservice
-2. firestore - nodejs application to run on cloud function
+2. Firestore - nodejs application to run on cloud function
-3. group-groovy-gradle - rewritting the group project in groovy and gradle
+3. Group-groovy-gradle - rewritting the group project in groovy and gradle
-4. springboot/microservice - sample boilerplate template for springboot gradle and JPA.
+4. Springboot/microservice - sample boilerplate template for springboot gradle and JPA.

 ## <a name="index"></a>Index